LINOSNCHENA/NodeAPI-Present-Mysql-Model-Implemented/README.md

 ## Execution Commands

 This is a restfull Backend application only.
 To use this application, move into the root folder where there is the server.js file.
-Enter the following commands;
+Enter the following commands.

-  1. npm install
-  2. install express
-  3. install mysql
-  4. Node server.js
-  5. nodemon start

-### Execution Commands

 Execution of this application use the following command

 ```
+ npm install
+  install express
+  install mysql
+  Node server.js
+  nodemon start
+  npm install rxjs-compat

 npm i
 npm start
 npm stop